Home Page

 Sunset over the beautiful wetlands of Barnegat NJ

-As one nears the Barnegat Bay, the style and mood changes to a nautical one.
-Vessels of all types are docked in lagoons or marinas; most of the bayfront omes and condos are built on pilings for protection from rare but damaging storm tides.
-The public dock and boardwalk offer a beautiful vista of Long Beach Island just across the Barnegat Bay.
+As one nears the Barnegat Bay, the architecture and mood changes to a nautical one.
+Vessels of all types are docked in lagoons or marinas; most of the bayfront homes and condos are built on pilings for protection from rare but damaging storm tides.
+Sandy struck in 2012, causing extensive damage to the bayfront area.
+Much has been rebuilt, but occasional evidence can still be seen.
+The new public dock and boardwalk offer a beautiful vista of Long Beach Island and "Ol' Barney" (Barnegat Lighthouse) just across the Barnegat Bay.

 Opening ceremonies at the Annual Pirate's Day Festival, held the first Saturday after Labor Day each September.